xiaowang1105/algorithms-in-python/README.md

 [dij1]: ./images/Dijkstra_Animation.gif

 <strong>Key idea</strong> <br>
-Seperate nodes into two groups, one group is marked as explored.
+Separate nodes into two groups, one group is marked as explored.
 And we update the distance from unexplored group to explored group by the shortest distance.

 <strong>Properties</strong> <br>
 * Running time ![equation](http://latex.codecogs.com/gif.latex?O(|E|+|V|\log%20|V|)) based on a min-priority queue implemented by a Fibonacci heap <br>